How can I figure out where I created my Bitcoin wallet?

-As you might guess, tracking down a service that you used three or four years ago has the potential to be complicated.
+As you might guess, tracking down a service that you used three or four years ago (let alone 10 or 12!) has the potential to be complicated.
 However, there are a couple of easy steps that you should take first.
 If you’re lucky, one of these will work.

 If these don’t work, keep reading.

-Blockchain.info has historically been the most popular wallet provider, so if you have no idea what service you might have used this is a good place to start.
+Blockchain.info (now known as Blockchain.com) was one of the most popular early wallet providers.
+So, if you have no idea what service you might have used this is a good place to start.
 Here are two quick ways to check whether you created an account on Blockchain: